 and civil society

-On the basis of the exchange and results of the future lab held on 22 March in Zurich, further work is currently being carried out in working groups in the areas of:
+On the basis of the exchange and results of the future lab held on 22 March in Zurich, further work has since been carried out in the following working groups:

 - Basis & knowledge for decision-making (contact: firstname.lastname@example.org)